 Medications and Harmful Substances

 Medication management is an important issue for people suffering from dementia, because they can forget whether they have already taken a dose of their medication.
-There are numerous devices that will assist with medication control, but the ultimate solution will likely be to remove responsibility for medicating from the dementia sufferer.
+There are numerous devices that will assist with medication control, but the ultimate solution will likely be to remove responsibility for medicating from the person living with dementia.

 It is important to regularly inspect the environment to ensure that there is nothing dangerous present.
 Remember to regularly check the refrigerator for spoiled food.
 This list is not complete, so be sure to always exercise common sense.